honamic/Identity.JwtAuthentication/README.md

   </a>
 </p>

-JWT Authentication extension for Asp.Net Core Identity
+JWT Authentication Plugin for Asp.Net Core Identity